Miami Beach declares state of emergency amid violence

+NewsNation) — City of Miami Beach officials have declared a state of emergency and an upcoming curfew in a bid to curb violent incidents at spring break.

+The move follows a particularly violent span of a few days, where

-MIAMI, Fla.
-(NewsNation) — Officials in Miami Beach declared a state of emergency Monday after a weekend of violence that saw five people wounded in two separate shootings in a city that’s become notorious for its wild spring break parties.
+five people were wounded in two separate shootings in a city that’s become notorious for its wild spring break parties.

-As part of the order, there will be a 12 a.m. curfew which goes into effect on Thursday.
+As part of the order, starting Thursday at 12:01 a.m., a midnight curfew will go into effect and will remain until 6 a.m. on March 28, said Miami Beach’s City Manager, Alina Hudak, who signed the order Monday.

+Miami Beach Mayor Dan Gelber said Monday that rowdy tourists have created an “unacceptable” atmosphere of fear in the city as larger-than-usual crowds have swarmed the island just across the bridge from the city of Miami.

 One person was detained after officers surrounded a car with guns drawn.
 It is not known if charges have been filed.
 The three victims are expected to survive, police said.